jxtngx/lightning-lab/README.md

 > Additional how-to content will be created during 2023 to assist Professors and TAs in using lightning-pod for their courses.

 > as of 20 Feb 2023, [lightning-pod-example](https://github.com/JustinGoheen/lightning-pod-example) will be the new home for example methodologies and components. `lightning-pod` will become a cleaned public template that can be used to generate new, bare repos for research projects – alleviating the need for users to use the CLI for teardown then do refactoring, thereby also making lightning-pod easier for instructors to provide as a template.
+See [lightning_pod.cli.init](lightning_pod/cli/init_seed/) for a sense of what will be provided.

 ### Covered Concepts